 Do you need the strength and courage to fight back?

-Lionquest Fitness - the every man's journey into health, fitness and self-defense.
+Lionquest Fitness - the every man's journey into health, fitness, self-defense, and firearms

 So Who Are YOU?

 First off - I don't claim to be an expert.
 I definitely don't claim to have uncovered secrets from mysterious monks in the mountains of Tibet.
 I am a journeyman like you who has trained different ways and done different things.
 I have lifted weights and done rough and tumble martial arts for years which both eventually left me in a lot of joint pain.

 I was also a police officer for almost two decades.
 Sandwiched in between I owned a gym and trained people for three years.
 Now I teach school where I am certified as a firefighter, EMT and First Responder Instructor and I teach this skills as well as criminal justice to young people wanting to serve in public safety.